abaluZ/arch-linux-config/README.md

 **Introduction**: This configuration of arch-linux is a configutation that use **hyprland** like window gestor, **kitty** like a terminal, **neovim** like a editor of text and code personalized, **waybar** is a GTK status bar that can be customized, **zsh** like a principal bash, and **fastfetch** like CLI system information tool written in BASH, thats configuration is simple and easy to use.

 ## Instalation
+For the **installation**, the steps I followed were, at the end of installing arch linux, install git, hyprland, firefox, to be able to start the configuration, later, I started with bash, installing zsh and using it as the main bash.